 Have you tried farro before?
 If you haven’t, it’s about time you hop on the ‘ole band wagon and give ‘er a try.
 It tastes similar to barely.
 Or, kind of like a wheat-ier (<– I know that’s not a word, but I’m making it one) version of risotto.

 Pasta like.
 Slightly chewy.
 A bit nutty.
 A little creamy.
 Totally dreamy.
 Just whole grainier.
+Besides, it’s SO delicious, and when combined with ground sausage or bacon, scallions, parmesan cheese and shoved inside a roasted acorn squash.
+I mean, SO delish.

 Basically it’s the jam, and you should make this.
 ASAP.